Read more below.

 Each image is supplied with GPS-data and a time stamp.
-Our Friendly ICT partner, EYWA Systems, has developed software, which reads the GPS information and date from each photo.
+Our friendly ICT partner, Manao Software, has developed software, which reads the GPS information and date from each photo.
 This in order to display them to you on our website with each image placed on a map.
 These are then updated with intervals, so the viewer can follow the trees as they grow.Here you may see how it works!

 WHY WE DO IT OUR WAY